rcastellsg/rcastellsg.github.io/_members/macdonald.md

 #linkedin: username
 github: odcambc
 orcid: 0000-0002-0201-8832
 description: "Christian graduated from Arizona State University with degrees in Mathematics and Biochemistry, where he conducted research in the total synthesis of marine natural products with Dr. George Pettit.
 Afterwards, he attended the University of Michigan for his Ph.D. in Biophysics.
 In [Dr. Randy Stockbridge's](https://lsa.umich.edu/mcdb/people/faculty/stockbr.html) lab, he studied the evolution and function of a number of membrane protein families.
+As a postdoctoral fellow Chris is co-mentored by [Dr. James Fraser](https://fraserlab.com) working on developing deep mutational scanning molecular biology and computational pipelines and applying these to study the evolution of bacterial antibiotic resistance.

 Outside of lab, he enjoys books, music, being outdoors and/or on a bike, and drinking too much coffee."